More than 1,000 evacuated as Portugal wildfire spreads

 By Catarina Demony and Miguel Pereira

-The wildfire, currently being tackled by over 800 firefighters, started on Saturday in the municipality of Odemira, in the Alentejo region, but has since spread south towards the Algarve, one of Portugal's top tourist destinations.
+The wildfire, currently being tackled by over 850 firefighters and six water-bombing planes, started on Saturday in the municipality of Odemira, in the Alentejo region, but has since spread south towards the Algarve, one of Portugal's top tourist destinations.

+High temperatures and strong winds have complicated efforts to fight the flames, which have destroyed around 6,700 hectares of land.
+Jose Ribeiro, commander of the emergency and civil protection authority, said weather conditions were expected to remain a challenge.

-Odemira's mayor, Helder Guerreiro, called the situation "critical, difficult and complex" while Civil Protection commander Jose Ribeiro said there was a "lot of work" ahead to bring the wildfire under control.
+Odemira's mayor, Helder Guerreiro, called the situation "critical, difficult and complex" while Ribeiro said there was a "lot of work" ahead to bring the wildfire under control.

+"It is a worrying situation," Ribeiro told reporters during a morning briefing, adding there were two active fronts, with one heading to Monchique, a lush green mountainous area in the Algarve's countryside.

+Monchique, which last burned in 2018, is popular among locals and tourists due to its thermal springs and hotels.

-A total of 19 tiny villages, four tourist accommodations and a camping site have been evacuated out of precaution.
+A total of 19 tiny villages, one of them in Monchique, four tourist accommodations and a camping site have been evacuated out of precaution.
 Several roads have been blocked off, authorities said.

 Southern European countries such as Portugal have been grappling with record-breaking temperatures during the peak summer tourist season, prompting authorities to warn of health risks.